Spark says it is on track to begin rolling out a New Zealand 5G mobile network in 2020.

 Indeed, today’s mobile phone users can’t tell the difference between using a 4.5G tower and a 4G tower.
 There’s no pressing need to upgrade the network on their behalf.

 And places like Eden Park in a test match aside, New Zealand doesn’t have the density of people you might find in Hong Kong or New York.

 Spark may want to push forward on plans to offer 5G-driven fixed wireless broadband as an alternative to fibre.
 It already does this with 4G.
 This is a strategic business decision.
 If there’s enough demand for more fixed wireless then the internal business case for increased capital expenditure is easy to make.

-Spark plans to open a 5G Innovation Lab later this year in Auckland’s Wynyard Quarter.
+Spark plans to open a New Zealand 5G Innovation Lab later this year in Auckland’s Wynyard Quarter.
 This will let companies test their applications on a private 5G network before the full roll-out.

 The company says:

 “Providing early access to a pre-commercial 5G network through our global relationships with leading equipment vendors like Huawei, Cisco and Nokia will give our local partners a competitive boost, fast-tracking these businesses’ 5G developments.”

 Significantly Spark has not named the network equipment provider it will work with on the programme.